Zoological Companion Animals - ACZM Residency Program

 1. First Year Program

-- The resident is allocated two days of paid vacation per month.
+- The resident is allocated 2 days of paid vacation per month.
 Vacation is scheduled by the chief of service.

 - The resident will work closely with other specialties services, when appropriate, for clinical cases.
-Close working associations with surgery, radiology, anesthesia, oncology, and anatomical and clinical pathology residents/faculty are an important component of the program.
+Close working associations with anesthesia, radiology, emergency and critical care, surgery, internal medicine, ophthalmology, dermatology, cardiology, neurology, oncology, and anatomical and clinical pathology residents/faculty are important components of the program.
 Since the caseload will involve many zoological companion species and problems involving all body systems, this exposure should allow the resident to develop broad clinical competency.

 - The resident will receive exposure to zoological companion animal gross pathology and histopathology via direct participation in necropsies and via bi-monthly rounds.

 - Residents share out-of-hours emergency duty on a rotational basis.
-Each resident will be on call for 7 days out of every 2-3 weeks, dependent upon vacations.
+Each resident will be on call for 7 days out of every 2-3 weeks, dependent upon vacations and external rotations.
 Residents are responsible for weekend and holiday duty during the weeks that they are on call and will be required to be present for morning and evening treatments.

 - The VMTH is committed to building strong relationships with its constituents.
 A major part of the residents' duties, therefore, includes timely communication with referring veterinarians and clients.